mirzaghaderi/rtpcr/README.md

 2. Factor and block columns (if available), and the `time` variable
 3. Remaining columns contain efficiency and Ct values for target and reference genes.

 Each row corresponds to one observation at a specific time point for a given individual.
-### Sample input data for `REPEATED_DDCt` function
+Below is an example:
 ```r
 data <- read.csv(system.file("extdata", "data_repeated_measure_2.csv", package = "rtpcr"))
 data